Costilla County, CO Violent Crime Rates and Maps

 More cost data

-The F grade indicates that the rate of violent crime is much higher than that of the average US county.
-Costilla County ranks in the 3rd percentile for safety, meaning it is safer than 3% of counties but less safe than 97%.
-This analysis applies only to Costilla County's official city boundaries.
+The F grade reflects how often assault, robbery, rape, and murder occur in Costilla County against the average US county, where the rate is much higher than the norm.
+Costilla County sits in the 3rd percentile for violent-crime safety, ahead of 3% of counties and behind 97%.
+The grade covers only Costilla County's official city boundaries.
 See the table below for nearby counties.

 The Cost of Crime™ in Costilla County, CO